 There has been some fascinating work with the IEEE Artificial Intelligence & Autonomous Systems Policy Committee (AI&ASPC) that I’m a part of on self-driving car safety regulations, the role of machine learning in the justice system along with other issues.

-The house of representatives staff modernization association run by Ananda Bhatia (for Seth Moulton in MA-6) has some digital projects I’ve helped coordinate along with Code for America to make it easier for congress to deal with some of their newfound digital challenges in 2020.
+The house of representatives Modernization Staff Association run by Ananda Bhatia (for Seth Moulton in MA-6) has some digital projects I’ve helped coordinate along with Code for America to make it easier for congress to automate and deal with some of their newfound digital challenges since 2020.

 If you’re a candidate or legislator looking for assistance on technology policy issues, feel free to contact me.
 I’d be happy to work with you and your staff in making decisions on technology policy.